-(b) Impairment of financial assets
+Impairment of financial assets

-The company assesses financial assets at amortised cost, lease receivables and accrued income for impairment and recognises an impairment loss allowance to reduce the carrying amount of the assets.
+The company assesses financial assets at amortised cost for impairment and recognises an impairment loss allowance to reduce the carrying amount of the assets.
 The impairment loss, as required by IFRS 9, is based on expected credit losses ("ECL") and reflects forward looking information.
 The ECL is first recognised on the date of initial recognition of the asset.

-The simplified approach is used under IFRS 9 for assessing the potential impairment of short term trade receivables and long term trade receivables, with the general approach used for other financial assets.
+The simplified approach is used under IFRS 9 for assessing the potential impairment of short term trade receivables with the general approach used for other financial assets.